15 Sustainability Activities for Kids

 Did you know that buying groceries from your local farmers market can decrease congestion, reduce habitat loss, curb pollution, and more?
 Living Montessori students have the opportunity to visit local farms and learn from local farmers throughout the year.
 Consider pushing that education a step further by taking a family trip to your local farmers market — or even better, make shopping local a part of your routine.
 This can help your kids learn about sustainable food production while getting the ingredients for a delicious meal!

 Do you still use a regular flow showerhead and standard light bulbs?
-Making a day out of improving your home’s sustainability through simple upgrades — such as changing your light bulbs to CFLs and implementing low-flow showerheads — can be a great family activity!
+Making a day out of improving your home’s sustainability through simple upgrades — such as changing your light bulbs to compact fluorescent lamps (CFLs) and implementing low-flow showerheads — can be a great family activity!

 Volunteering your family’s time to contribute to a sustainable cause can do some good for the planet while also getting your kids engaged in the community!
 Set aside time for a beach cleanup, a park maintenance day, or other beneficial activity.